Visas and residence permits

-On the basis of registration, each foreigner is assigned the same kind of personal identity number as a Finnish citizen has.
-The personal identity number is used for identification purposes, needed in such places as banks, hospitals and the registration offices of different authorities.
-You can obtain your personal identity number from the local register office in about one week after you register.
+On the basis of registration, each foreigner will be assigned the Finnish personal identity code if he has not got one yet.
+The personal identity code is used for identification purposes, needed in such places as banks, hospitals and the registration offices of different authorities.
+You can obtain your personal identity code from the local register office in about one week after you register.
 Foreigners residing in Finland for a short time only may also obtain a personal identity number if they need it for work, for example.
 However, no home municipality is registered for them in Finland and therefore, they do not necessarily have the same rights as foreigners who reside in Finland permanently.

 According to international agreements, international students are allowed to work in Finland without a work permit for a maximum of 20 hours per week during academic semesters and full-time during holidays.
 Foreigners must have work permits if they intend to engage in gainful employment while in Finland.
 There are, however, some exceptions to this rule.
 Citizens of the Nordic countries, i.e. Sweden, Norway, Denmark and Iceland, or citizens of the EU/EEA countries do not need a work permit.
 Additional information about work permits and applications is available on the web pages of the Finnish Immigration Service.